Write the Email Body

 1. Replace generic urgency with the real reason the message matters now.

-2. Remove exaggerated claims such as guaranteed outcomes unless they are accurate and supportable.
+2. Remove exaggerated claims, such as guaranteed outcomes, unless the claims are accurate and supportable.

 3. Make the benefit specific to the subscriber.

-4. Make the call-to-action clear without using manipulative wording.
+4. Make the call-to-action clear without manipulative wording.

 ### Too Many Links

-A content checker found many links, which can dilute the main action and make link review harder.
+An email content checker found many links.
+Too many links can weaken the main action and make link review harder.

 1. Choose the primary action for the email.

-2. Remove links that do not support that action.
+2. Remove links that do not support the primary action.

-3. Group supporting resources behind one clear page when possible.
+3. When possible, group supporting resources on one clear page.

 4. Click every remaining link in a test email before sending.